GHS (Globally Harmonized System) Chemical Labeling Compliance

 They help your company keep track of the parts you have, the parts (and therefore orders) you need, the deliveries you have scheduled or should schedule, and the demand of your products internally and externally.

-But what makes the Kiaro! the ideal color label printer for Kanban cards?
+But what makes a QL-120X an ideal color label printer for Kanban cards?
 A lot of things.

-The Kiaro! appreciates the need for high quality.
+The QL-120X appreciates the need for high quality.

-With the Kiaro!, you are not limited to having only a barcode or color code — you have the ability to include photo-quality pictures of the product or part along with a full product description on the card as well.
+With a QuickLabel printer, you are not limited to having only a barcode or color code — you have the ability to include photo-quality pictures of the product or part along with full product description on the card as well.

 This makes it easier to verify a complete visual of what it is you need.